 To stop the service on Windows, open Control Panel > Administrative Tools > Services

-; click LabKey Server Apache Tomcat 7.0
+.
+Select the relevant service, such as LabKey Server Apache Tomcat 7.0

-; click Stop
+and click Stop

 To delete, from the command line (may need to run as administrator):

 When you upgrade to Java 8, be sure to remove the setting of MaxPermSize.
 If your CATALINA_OPTS or other configuration files include something like "-XX:MaxPermSize=256M" you may have errors when starting your server.